AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/introduction.md

 >[!NOTE]
 >
->Managing custom domain names with Cloud Manager only works if you are using the AEM managed CDN.
-If a customer brings their own CDN and point it to the AEM managed CDN, then they will have to use that specific CDN to manage domains (not Cloud Manager).
-For more details about CDN in AEM as a Cloud Service please read [this page](/help/implementing/dispatcher/cdn.md).
+>You can manage custom domain names with Cloud Manager **only** if you are using the AEM managed CDN.
+If a customer brings [their own CDN](/help/implementing/dispatcher/cdn.md) then they will have to use that specific CDN to manage domains.
+Consequently, when using your own CDN, there is no need to install domains and certificates in Cloud Manager.

 ## Workflow {#workflow}